Cultural Impact Development Fund

 |Fees|| 1% completion fee

-2% per annum, pro rata holding fee (minimum holding period is 6 months)
+2% per annum, pro rata holding fee (when funds are held longer than 3 months)

 No early repayment fee